Advance your research. Understand NGS and analyze sequenced data yourself.

 We only use open source tools that are free to use.
 We try to showcase and compare different tools (e.g. NGS mappers), since not every software fits with every task/question.

 For a optimal learning experience we carefully prepare our learning materials and example data.
-Before the course, you will get a print version of the manuscript and a USB key by mail.

 This workshop has been redesigned and adapted to the needs of beginners in the field of NGS bioinformatics and comprises this three course modules:

 David started working with small non-coding RNAs in 2006.
 Since 2009 he uses NGS technologies to investigate these short regulatory RNAs as well as other targets.
 He has been part of several large NGS projects, for example the International Cancer Genome Consortium (ICGC).

 Dr. Mario Fasold (ecSeq Bioinformatics GmbH)

 Mario works in the analysis of microarray data since 2007 and developed several bioinformatics tools such as the Bioconductor package AffyRNADegradation and the Larpack program package.
 Since 2011 he specialized in the field of NGS data analysis and helped analysing sequencing data of several large consortium projects.

 The target audience is biologists or data analysts with no or little experience in analyzing NGS data.
 A fundamental understanding of molecular biology (DNA, RNA, gene expression, PCR, ...) is assumed.